stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - We force SSL in production to prevent [session hijacking](https://guides.rubyonrails.org/security.html#session-hijacking).
-Even though the session in encrypted we want to prevent the cookie from exposed through an insecure network.
+Even though the session is encrypted we want to prevent the cookie from being exposed through an insecure network.
 If it were exposed, a bad actor could sign in as the victim.